swotino/Example-Kubernetes/README.md

 Example of a Kubernetes deployment for a simple web application.

+##### Fixes

+* Added a docker container for the database, in order to define the database schema and the initial data.

+* Changed the backend and the frontend applications to use the private registry.

 ## Storage

 Creating a MySQL database with persistent storage by the application kube-storage.yaml